DaxStudio/DaxStudio/docs/_documentation/installation/smart-screen.md

 ![](install-anyway.png)

 The installer is now running and you can choose to installer for All Users or just for the current user.

 ![](install-mode.png)

+> **Note:** this prompt only appears the **first** time DAX Studio is installed.
+If you are upgrading the installer will use the option that you installed with the first time.
+So to change between All Users and Current User you need to do a full uninstall first.

 The install of DAX Studio should now proceed normally.